kalibera/rchk/README.md

 * [User documentation](doc/USAGE.md) - how to use the tools and what they check.
 * [Internals](doc/INTERNALS.md) - how the tools work internally.
-* [Building](doc/BUILDING.md) - how to get the necessary bitcode files for GNU-R/packages.
+* [Building](doc/BUILDING.md) - how to get the necessary bitcode files for GNU-R/packages; this is now encapsulated in scripts, but the background is here